 Page Experience (Core Web Vital) checklist

 Page experience is one of Google’s most important ranking signals.
-Use these checklists to get into the search engine’s good book.
+Use this checklist to get into the search engine’s good book.

 - Ensure you have a first contentful paint (FCP) of less than 2.5 seconds to load your website’s pages quickly.